frc5567/signin-tracker/README.md

 The first column is the username, the second is sign in time, and the third is sign out.
 There will be a row labelled None with a sign in time, that was when the app was launched.

 ### TODO
  - Documentation
  - When do we write data?
+Right now write data on app close
  - Icon